Resident Evil: Retribution: Plot

-In the suburban setting, Alice and Ada encounter Becky, who mistakes Alice for her clone mother, and is instantly attached to her.
-They also find Jill and the clones of Alice's deceased allies: James "One" Shade, "evil" Rain Ocampo, and Carlos Oliveira, who are sent to capture them.
-During a shootout, Ada gives Alice her smart glasses and grappling hook so that she and Becky can find their way out, before Ada is separated.
-The two encounter the "good" clone of Rain in the Moscow simulation.
+In the suburban simulation, Alice and Ada encounter Becky, who mistakes Alice for her clone mother and becomes attached to her.
+They also find Jill and the clones of Alice's deceased allies: James "One" Shade, Rain Ocampo, and Carlos Oliveira, who are sent to capture them.
+During a shootout, Ada stays behind so Alice and Becky can find their way out.
+The two encounter a "good" clone of Rain in the Moscow simulation.
 Alice gives her a weapon to help keep Becky safe.
-She then rescues Leon's surviving crew from the barrage of Las Plagas zombies and a giant Licker.
-Once united, the group reaches the submarine pens in the facility exit, but are ambushed by Jill's team.
+She then rescues Leon's surviving crew from the Las Plagas zombies and a giant Licker.
+The group reaches the submarine pens in the facility exit, but are ambushed by Jill's team.

 During the ensuing fight, Becky is captured by the Licker, and "good" Rain is killed.
 Alice rescues Becky and kills the Licker.
-Barry sacrifices himself holding the Umbrella operatives off long enough to ensure the others' escape.
-The explosives at the entrance go off: Leon and Luther escape rapid flooding, while Alice and Becky survive through the ventilation system.
+Barry sacrifices himself, holding the Umbrella operatives off long enough to ensure the others' escape.
+The explosives at the entrance go off: Leon and Luther escape flooding while Alice and Becky survive through the ventilation system.

 On the surface, their snowmobile is knocked over by Jill's submarine.
 Jill and "evil" Rain confront the group, holding Ada as a hostage.
-During the ensuing fight, Alice is able to tear the mind-controlling scarab off Jill's chest, returning her to normal.
-Meanwhile Rain—now enhanced with superhuman strength and healing, thanks to the Las Plagas parasite—joins the fight, kills Luther, and knocks out Leon.
-Realizing she is too powerful to fight, Alice shoots the ice under Rain, who is dragged underwater by swimming zombies from the undersea installation.
-Alice, Jill, and the remaining survivors travel to Wesker's headquarters, a heavily barricaded and fortified White House, staffed by the remainders of the U.S. Armed Forces.
+During the fight, Alice tears the mind-controlling scarab off Jill's chest, returning her to normal.
+Meanwhile, Rain—now enhanced with superhuman strength and healing, thanks to the Las Plagas parasite—joins the fight, kills Luther, and knocks out Leon.
+Realizing she is too powerful to fight, Alice shoots the ice under Rain, who is dragged underwater by swimming zombies.

+Alice, Jill, and the remaining survivors travel to Wesker's headquarters, a heavily fortified White House, staffed by the remainders of the U.S. military.
 Alice meets Wesker in the Oval Office, where he injects her with another strand of the T-virus, returning her superhuman abilities.
-On the roof, he explains that the Red Queen is trying to wipe out humanity, and all of the remaining uninfected humans are in the base.
-The U.S. Military and remaining Umbrella Corp. soldiers start defending the White House against enormous hordes of T-virus abominations.
+On the roof, he explains that the Red Queen is trying to wipe out humanity; the remaining uninfected humans are in the base.
+The soldiers prepare to defend the White House against hordes of T-virus abominations.